shruthisony/PythonLibraries/README.md

-This is the repository which consists of python library files 1.Numpy
+This is the repository which consists of python library related files -- Numpy, Pandas, Matplotlib and its examples.
-2.Pandas
-3.Matplotlib